MaliOfficial Name: Republic of Mali

-Read the Department of State’s Fact Sheet on Mali for additional information on U.S. - Mali relations
+See the Department of State’s Fact Sheet on Mali for information on U.S. - Mali relations.

 Entry, Exit & Visa Requirements

-Visitors must present a valid passport with at least one blank page, a visa, and evidence of yellow fever vaccination.
-While airport visas are available, visitors are strongly encouraged to obtain their visas in advance of travel to avoid excessive fees and unexpected potential travel restrictions imposed at the port-of-entry.
+To enter Mali, you will need a valid passport with at least one blank page, a visa, and evidence of yellow fever vaccination.
+Visas are not available upon arrival in Mali.
+You must obtain your visa in advance of travel to avoid excessive fees and unexpected potential travel restrictions imposed at the port-of-entry.
 Visit the Embassy of Mali website for the most current visa information.
-Inquiries from outside the United States should be made at the nearest Malian embassy or consulate.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Mali.